dineshvenba0811/footballworldcupscoreboard/worldcupfootballscoreboard/README.md

 8. TeamView - another small components serving as a representation of a team, shows team’s flag and name

 How to Build the Project
-By now you should have a decent understanding of what our application is and how its various parts are put together.

-Let me guide you, step-by-step, from the very beginning, and show you how I built it.
-I will add images where necessary, so that it’s easier for all of you to follow along.

 Dependencies
 The dependencies we have are very few.
 Except Vite and Vitest, I have installed additionally only SASS, and React Testing Library.